 - Are you publishing FlashAlpha-derived data to other people?
 If yes (paid newsletter, SaaS, trading room, brokerage UI, research note shared outside your team), go to question 2.
 If no, go to question 3.

-- Are you under 500 paying customers, under $2M revenue, and under 3 years old?
-If yes and your product needs only Growth-equivalent analytics (GEX, levels, max-pain, 0DTE, AI narrative, options chain with greeks, IV-RV / skew / term structure) → Startups Plan ($599/mo).
-Exception: if your product publishes SVI parameters, the full VRP dashboard with z-scores / percentiles, historical replay since 2018, uncached data, or needs dedicated infrastructure / streaming / custom SLA, jump to Alpha Node ($3,999/mo) regardless of size, because the Startups Plan is Growth-equivalent and does not include those features.
-If no → Alpha Node ($3,999/mo).
+- Are you live in production yet, or still pre-launch?
+If you are pre-launch (dev/staging, investor demos, private beta) and not yet redistributing to public users → Builder ($249/mo): full analytics scope for dev/staging with attribution, no public production redistribution, converts at launch.
+If you are live with users, continue.
+Are you under 500 paying customers, under $2M revenue, and under 3 years old?
+If yes and your product needs only Growth-equivalent analytics (GEX, levels, max-pain, 0DTE, AI narrative, options chain with greeks, IV-RV / skew / term structure) → Startup Commercial ($599/mo), which includes production redistribution up to caps.
+Exception: if your product publishes SVI parameters, the full VRP dashboard with z-scores / percentiles, historical replay since 2018, uncached data, or needs dedicated infrastructure / streaming / custom SLA / white-label rights, jump to Embedded / White-label (from $2,500/mo) regardless of size, because Startup Commercial is Growth-equivalent and does not include those features.
+If you are past the caps and redistributing at scale → Embedded / White-label (from $2,500/mo).

-- Do you need dedicated compute / predictable latency / no noisy-neighbour effects?
-If yes (high-rate polling, intraday research loops, continuous monitoring) → Quant Pro ($2,999/mo).
+- Do you need dedicated compute / predictable latency / no noisy-neighbour effects for internal research?
+If yes (high-rate polling, intraday research loops, continuous monitoring, live + historical parity, point-in-time replay since 2018) and you do not redistribute → Research Infrastructure (from $2,500/mo).
 If no → pick from the standard ladder on /pricing based on the analytics you actually use:

 - 0DTE, intraday vol, full-chain GEX, AI narrative, options chain with greeks, screener → Growth